konecnyjakub/mytester/README.md

 }
 ```

+#### Deprecations

+If a test method triggers deprecation, it is reported as a warning for the test method.
+It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e. g. calling a method/function or using a class constant.

 #### Setup and clean up

 If you need to do some things before/after each test in TestCase, you can define methods setUp/tearDown.
 And if you define methods startUp/shutDown, they will be automatically called at start/end of suite.